gxxu-ml/Natural-Disaster-Image-Generation-to-raise-Environmental-Awareness/README.md

     --output_dir ../aug_finetuned_model1_lr4_adafactor &
 ```

-## Inference using finetuned model
+## Inference using finetuned DALLE-mini model
 Run the following command to save the generation of validation prompts, and also reports the clip-score for the validation
 The validation dir is found under the unzipped data file, that you can download from our provided link.
 ```
 cd dalle-mini-custom/tools/inference
 python inference.py path_to_validation_dir
 ```

+### note, our code is based on the training script from dalle-mini repo: https://github.com/borisdayma/dalle-mini;

 ## Evaluation